saidaibrg/trebble-focus/README.md

 - Specifying the scope (docs) of the playlists of the logged in user
 - Add instructions on how to use to the placeholder in client
 - Start with fetching top 10 songs for the long break?
+- Playback of songs is only with premium